slawekradzyminski/awesome-testing.com/_posts/2024-11-30-kraqa-meetup.md

 ## The Evolution of Testing Frameworks

 We delved into the evolution of testing frameworks, particularly the shifting preferences among developers and testers.
 Frameworks like Playwright, Selenium, and Cypress dominated the discussion.
-While Selenium has long been a staple in the testing world, we noted that tools like Playwright are gaining popularity due to their modern design, enhanced features, and better integration with today’s tech stacks.
+While Selenium has long been a staple in the testing world, we noted that tools like Playwright are gaining popularity due to their modern design, enhanced features, and better integration with today's tech stacks.

 Playwright emerged as a key contender in this space, offering cross-browser support, parallel testing capabilities, and ease of use, which make it a favorite for many teams.
 We observed that its rising adoption could signal a shift in the industry, especially for teams focused on scalability and performance.
-However, we acknowledged that Selenium’s extensive ecosystem, community support, and compatibility with legacy systems still make it a strong option for many organizations.
+However, we acknowledged that Selenium's extensive ecosystem, community support, and compatibility with legacy systems still make it a strong option for many organizations.

 We concluded that staying adaptable and continually evaluating new tools is essential.
 Frameworks will continue to evolve, and testers need to remain open to learning and adopting technologies that best suit their projects.
 This willingness to experiment and embrace innovation is what keeps the testing field dynamic and forward-looking.
 Overall, we agreed that the choice of a framework should be driven by project needs, team expertise, and future scalability rather than trends alone.

 ## Skill Development and Certification

-We discussed the importance of skill development and certifications in shaping a tester’s career.
+We discussed the importance of skill development and certifications in shaping a tester's career.
 While certifications like ISTQB provide a foundational understanding of testing concepts, their relevance and value depend heavily on the context.
 For beginners, these certifications can act as stepping stones, offering structured learning and a way to demonstrate knowledge.
 However, we agreed that real-world experience and hands-on skills often outweigh formal credentials in the eyes of employers.

 A recurring theme was the growing demand for interdisciplinary skills.
 Knowledge of programming, cloud platforms, and DevOps practices is becoming increasingly important for testers to stay competitive.
-Certifications in these areas, such as AWS or Kubernetes, were highlighted as particularly valuable for expanding a tester’s toolkit and demonstrating technical competence.
+Certifications in these areas, such as AWS or Kubernetes, were highlighted as particularly valuable for expanding a tester's toolkit and demonstrating technical competence.
 We emphasized the need for testers to continuously upskill, especially in areas like automation, AI integration, and system architecture.

 Mentorship and practical experience were also spotlighted as crucial elements of skill development.
 We noted that learning from seasoned professionals and working on real-world projects often provides deeper insights than any certification.
 Additionally, testers should seek opportunities to engage with emerging technologies and frameworks, as this not only enhances their capabilities but also opens doors to specialized roles.